dimagi/jsonobject/README.md

 ## Recreating C source files

-For any changes in the pyx files, the cooresponding C files should be recompiled with `python setup.py build_ext --inplace`
+For any changes in the pyx files, the corresponding C files should be recompiled with `python setup.py build_ext --inplace`